data-exp-lab/yt-napari/docs/schema.rst

 The yt-napari JSON schema
 =========================

 The yt-napari plugins rely on pydantic models for setting variables and properties required to load in data from yt.
-The primary pydantic model, is exported as a json-schema to facilitate loading in data (see the json schema example) and to semi-automatically build the widget plugin.
+The primary pydantic model, is exported as a json-schema to facilitate loading in data (see the :ref:`json schema example <jsonload>`) and to semi-automatically build the widget plugin.

 The latest json schema is rendered below, but the raw json can be viewed directly `here <_static/yt-napari_latest.json>`_ or downloaded :download:`here <_static/yt-napari_latest.json>`.